 This year a lot has changed for us.
 After our attempt to live and teach in Madrid collapsed, Spain felt like an epic fail.
 Everything was a confusing, unhappy blur for me and I had to confront a lot of negative feelings; dissatisfaction with our financial situation, dread about teaching again and uncertainty for the future.
 We were forced to re-examine what we want from life and figure out how to live happily - this eventually led us to the realisation that we want to become digital nomads.

 We spent our final five weeks in Spain living in the historical city of Toledo while working at English immersion camps.
 One of our main goals during this time was to earn some cash and reduce our outgoings by living as simply and cheaply as possible, so how did we get on?
 Here’s a breakdown of our living costs in Spain for five weeks.

 Our first six weeks in Spain were spent road-tripping around the country, exploring the countryside, metropolises and beaches in the north as well as house sitting in Alicante, enjoying a week-long stay in our favourite Spanish destination, Barcelona, and exploring the capital city, Madrid.
 From food and entertainment prices to car hire costs and accommodation rates, here are our Spain travel costs for six weeks.
-If you're thinking about going, you can also get a good idea about the costs by checking out some of the popular Spain trips on offer.

 This month, Andrew and I marked our three-year travel anniversary.
 Although we hit a rough patch recently in Spain and the path ahead of us is still far from clear, we’re so grateful for everything we’ve experienced since we left London in 2013.
 For most people in the world, this kind of travel is simply not an option and we know that we’re incredibly lucky to have had the means and opportunities in life to make our travel dreams a reality.
 Here’s a look at our journey so far and what we’ve learned about the price of freedom.